Erichdanso/hello-world/README.md

 # hello-world
-My first repository
+# My first repository
-Hppy to be her
+# Am happy to be on this amazing platform